 This bill mandates that insurance companies provide advance notice to the insurance department regarding the discontinuation of certain lines of business, including Medicare Advantage Plans.
 Specifically, it requires licensed insurance companies to give 120 days' notice to the insurance department and their appointed agents when ceasing an entire line of business.
-Additionally, it stipulates that any licensed insurance company must provide 90 days' written notice to the insurance department if they decide to stop writing a line of business.
-For companies offering Medicare Advantage Plans, a 90-day notice is also required if they intend to modify or terminate their contract with the Centers for Medicare and Medicaid Services (CMS), cease offering plans in a specific county, or significantly alter their plan offerings.
+Additionally, it stipulates that any nonrenewal notices to policyholders must comply with applicable laws, ensuring that the effective date of nonrenewals is at least 120 days after notifying the agents.
+Furthermore, the bill introduces a requirement for insurance companies offering Medicare Advantage Plans to provide 90 days' written notice to the insurance department if they decide to modify or terminate their contract with the Centers for Medicare and Medicaid Services (CMS), cease offering plans in a specific county, or significantly alter their plan offerings.

 As Amended by the Senate: 402:84